 Contents

-1.1 Example: Compression spring according to DIN EN 13906-1, edition 2002
+1.1 Calculation Example: Compression Spring According to DIN EN 13906-1, Edition 2002

-1.1.1 Start the calculation module
+1.1.1 Start the Calculation Module

-1.1.3 The calculation
+1.1.3 The Calculation

-1.1.6 How to save the calculation
+1.1.6 How to Save the Calculation

-1.1 Example: Compression spring according to DIN EN 13906-1, edition 2002
+1.1 Calculation Example: Compression Spring According to DIN EN 13906-1, Edition 2002

-1.1.1 Start the calculation module
+1.1.1 Start the Calculation Module

-Please login with your user name and your password.
-Select the module ‘Compression spring’ through the tree structure of the Project Manager by double-clicking on the module or clicking on the button ‘New calculation’.
+Please login with your username and your password.
+Select the module ‘Compression spring’ through the tree structure of the project manager by double-clicking on the module or clicking on the button ‘New calculation’.

 PIC

-Figure 1.1: The calculation module
+Figure 1.1: Calculation module

 Wire diameter d = 4 mm